nuprl/website/blog/_src/posts/2019-02-17-scribble-acmart.md

   keeping a single point of control;
 - the language's functional abstractions can help manage the writing;
 - the language's drawing and/or plotting libraries can replace [TikZ](https://ctan.org/pkg/pgf?lang=en);
-- and you can write unit tests to [validate the claims made in the paper](https://project.inria.fr/coqexchange/checking-machine-checked-proofs/)
+- and you can write unit tests to validate the claims made in the paper.

 Scribble, [the Racket documentation tool](http://docs.racket-lang.org/scribble/index.html), comes with a to-LaTeX compiler and a [scribble/acmart][scribble/acmart] library tailored to the new [ACM paper format](https://ctan.org/pkg/acmart?lang=en).
-I've been a pretty happy user of these tools.
+I have been a pretty happy user of these tools.
 In the interest of attracting more happy users, this post presents a short "getting started" guide and links to some larger examples.